 How does one apply for the Home Opportunity Program?

 Applications are available at the Alaska Community Development Corporation office in Palmer or through participating lenders.
-Current participating lenders are: Academy Mortgage, Academy Mortgage Corporation, Cornerstone Home Lending First National Bank of Alaska, Alaska USA Mortgage Company, Residential Mortgage (includes Summit Mortgage and Preferred Mortgage), Kodiak Island Housing Authority, Homestate Mortgage, Denali Federal Credit Union, First Bank, True North FCU, NeighborWorks Alaska, and USDA Rural Development.
+Current participating lenders are: Academy Mortgage, Academy Mortgage Corporation, Cornerstone Home Lending First National Bank of Alaska, Alaska USA Mortgage Company, Residential Mortgage (includes Summit Mortgage and Preferred Mortgage), Kodiak Island Housing Authority, Homestate Mortgage, Denali Federal Credit Union, First Bank, True North FCU, NeighborWorks Alaska, Primary Residential Mortgage and USDA Rural Development.
 Other interested lenders should contact ACDC for participation.

 If you have any other questions about the Home Opportunity Program, please contact: Lori Tice (NMLS# 1137092) 907.746.5680 x 2